alexssh/figwidgets-monorepo/src/widgets/Checklist/ABOUT.md

 # Checklist

-Figma + FigJam widget to create a checklist for any occasion.
+Figma + FigJam Widget: Craft Checklists for Any Occasion Effortlessly.

 - Manual sorting of tasks and sections
-- Prioritise your task using coloured checkboxes
+- Prioritize tasks using colored checkboxes
-- Links support
+- Link support
-- Customise the appearance: hide or show a description, meta information, completed tasks or even the background
+- Customizable appearance: show or hide descriptions, meta information, completed tasks, or backgrounds
-- Separate edit locking of the task list or checkboxes
+- Separate edit locking for task lists and checkboxes
 - Dark mode support

 ## What this widget is good for:

-- Todo lists
+- Todo Lists: Efficiently manage your tasks and stay organized with versatile and easy-to-use todo lists.
-- Checklists and plans
+- Checklists and Plans: Create comprehensive checklists and plans to ensure thorough preparation and execution of projects or events.
-- Progress and project trackers
+- Progress and Project Trackers: Monitor the progress of tasks or projects, keeping your team aligned and informed throughout the process.

 ## Feedback

 Like it?
 Found bugs?
-Feature request?
+Have a feature request?
 Please leave a comment below!

 ## Tags